MicrosoftDocs/visualstudio-docs/docs/install/modify-visual-studio.md

 ---
 title: "Modify Visual Studio 2017 | Microsoft Docs"
-description: "Learn how to modify Visual Studio, step-by-step." ms.custom: "H1Hack27Feb2017" ms.date: "04/06/2018"
+description: "Learn how to modify Visual Studio, step-by-step." ms.custom: H1Hack27Feb2017 ms.date: 04/06/2018
-ms.technology:
+ms.technology: vs-acquisition
-  - "vs-acquisition"
+ms-prod: visual-studio-dev15
-ms.topic: "conceptual"
+ms.topic: conceptual
 helpviewer_keywords:
   - "modify Visual Studio"
   - "change visual studio"
   - "changing Visual Studio"
   - "customize Visual Studio"
 ms.assetid: 3399ea7b-a291-4a9e-80a1-b861a21afa1d
-author: "TerryGLee"
+author: TerryGLee
-ms.author: "tglee"
+ms.author: tglee
 manager: douge
 ms.workload:
   - "multiple"
 ---
 # Modify Visual Studio 2017 by adding or removing workloads and components

 Not only have we made is easier for you to personalize Visual Studio to match the tasks you want to accomplish, we've also made it easier to customize Visual Studio, too.
 To do so, start the new Visual Studio Installer and make the changes you want.

 Here's how.

 ## Modify workloads

  Workloads contain the features you need for the programming language or platform that you are using.
 Use workloads to modify Visual Studio so that it supports the work you want to do, when you want to do it.

 >[!IMPORTANT]